Chocolate Chip Pancakes

 HOW TO MAKE CHOCOLATE CHIP PANCAKES

-In a large bowl, whisk together flour, sugar and baking powder.
+In a large bowl, whisk together flour, baking powder, sugar and salt.

-Next, add in the vegetable oil, water and vanilla extract and whisk together well.
+Next, add in milk, egg, butter and vanilla extract and whisk together.
+Mix just until combined – do not overmix or your pancakes will be tough and chewy rather than soft and fluffy.
 Note: batter will be slightly lumpy – that’s ok.
 You don’t have to try to remove all the lumps.

 Finally, gently stir in the chocolate chips.